MarlonGarcia/imfun/README.md

 ### 4. Bonus Functions

-- `beep`: making 'beeps' to help warn when a long algorithm has finished;
+- `beep`: making 'beeps' to help warn when a long algorithm has finished
 - `isoareas`: complex function to measure pixels' intensity in adjacent areas.
 This is a very specific function to process fluorescence intensities of cells in confocal microscopy images
 - `good_colormaps`: visualizing the best Matplotlib colormaps in an image
 - `improfile`: finds the pixels' intensity profile between two points (GUI) (maybe not working)